This post is also available in: Español

 In the first two houses visited, the host denies entrance so that the group can continue to the next house.
 Finally, the last home opens the doors and welcomes everybody in.
 They set the float (anda) down in a place of honor or an altar, generally close to the Nativity scene.

 It is decorated with colored sawdust, moss, pacaya leaves, and stringed manzanilla (known as tejocotl in Mexico) garlands.
-Usually, the host serves traditional Guatemalan food while kids have a blast with popular Chapin fireworks like estrellitas y saltapericos!
+Usually, the host serves traditional Guatemalan food while kids have a blast with popular fireworks like estrellitas and saltapericos!

 What food is served at a traditional Guatemalan Posada?